gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/ddd-solid.md

 The naive approach would be to add the new code into the Use-Case class itself but we already know that this violates the Open-Closed Principle.
 Maybe there is another approach?
-And yes there is, we can utilize the [_Decorator Pattern_](https://en.wikipedia.org/wiki/Decorator_pattern) to enrich the existing Use-Case with logging, transactional or profiling behaviour.
-Decorators wrap the `CreateOrderUseCase` and enrich it with logging and
+And yes there is.
+We can utilize the [_Decorator Pattern_](https://en.wikipedia.org/wiki/Decorator_pattern) to enrich the existing Use-Case with logging, transactional or profiling behaviour.
+The following example shows decorators wrapping the `CreateOrderUseCase` with logging and profiling:
-profiling:

 ```java
 // Duration Decorator